 Sean with a respectable daytime fish

-Look for the trout fishing to really pick up in late August and it will continue to be good until it’s too cold to fish.
-My favorite time of year to streamer fish is September until mid October which is typically when the browns start spawning.
+Cool nights will improve the fishing as the water temps start tickling the upper 50’s.
+My favorite time of year to streamer fish is September until mid October which is typically when the brown trout start spawning.
 You move more fish and have potential at big fish also.
 It’s not uncommon to see 50 to 75 fish come to the fly in a day before the water temps start to dip in mid to late October.
-Peak streamer fishing is typically when water temps are in the 50’s and the temp drops into the 40’s less fish are active but big one will still come out and play.
+Peak streamer fishing is typically when water temps are in the 50’s and the temp drops into the 40’s less fish are active but big fish will still come out and play.
 September through mid October is probably the best time of the year to get someone started in streamer fishing.
-The action can be fast which gives clients time to practice hook sets and get accustom to seeing fish follow and practice teasing fish into eating.
+The action can be fast which gives clients time to practice hook sets, get accustom to seeing fish follow and practice teasing fish to make them bite.
 That will pay dividends when a big fish shows up down the road.
 Between the Boardman River, Manistee River and the Au Sable River there is usually a place to find active fish.